 Although advances in HIV care and treatment result in longer life expectancy for people with HIV, those who are coinfected with HIV and hepatitis C have a high risk of liver-related illness and death.
 Viral hepatitis progresses faster and causes more liver-related health problems among people with HIV than among those who do not have HIV.
 Approximately 25% of people with HIV are coinfected with hepatitis C.

 Providers are key partners in national efforts to reduce and, ultimately, eliminate hepatitis C virus (HCV) coinfection among people with HIV.
 To support providers in diverse settings to effectively engage and remain up to date on state-specific prescribing requirements, the Health Resources and Services Administration’s HIV/AIDS Bureau released the Hepatitis C Prescriber Toolkit on TargetHIV.

-Each state-specific page provides a link to the regional AETC partner for training opportunities and additional coinfection resources. , It provides information on Medicare, the state’s Medicaid contact, the state’s AIDS Drug Assistance Program (ADAP) contact with applicable prior authorization form.
-Providers can also access a list of patient assistance programs if their patient is not eligible for private insurance or ADAP coverage.
+Each state-specific page provides a link to the regional AETC partner for training opportunities and additional coinfection resources.
+It provides information on Medicare, the state’s Medicaid contact, the state’s AIDS Drug Assistance Program (ADAP) contact with applicable prior authorization form.
+Providers can also access a list of patient assistance programs if their patients are not eligible for private insurance or ADAP coverage.